keyu07/CS-AF/README.md

    Example command in the terminal:

       python train.py --gpu 0 --network inceptionv3 --epochs 50 --train_batchsz 32 --num_class 8 --lr 1e-3

-# 2. Cost Matrix:
+# 2. Quick demo for CS-AF:

+   We provide the demo code to run our CS-AF on 48 (12 x 4) models and plot the curves of accuracy and total cost.

    The 2 demo cost matrices used in our paper are in "ensemble/cost_matrix".

-# 3. Quick demo for CS-AF:

-   We provide the demo code to run our CS-AF on 48 (12 x 4) models and plot the curves of accuracy and total cost.

    The function of the 4 fusion methods (max-voting, average, cs-af and af) are in "ensemble/ensemble_demo.py".